thatwonguy/multiple_language_environment/README.md

 This setup effectively demonstrates how different programming languages can communicate with each other through a centralized Python service.
 This type of architecture is useful for leveraging the strengths of various languages in a single application, allowing for more complex functionalities and integration with different systems.

-# How to RUN: Start 3 separate terminals
+# How to RUN with Nginx: Start 3 separate terminals
 ### 1. Nginx:
 - first terminal for `nginx`
 - cd into your directory where you extracted your nginx